Benefits of Airway Clearance Therapy in Patients with Non-Tuberculous Mycobacteria (NTM)

 Airway clearance should be an integral part of any treatment plan for NTM lung disease.
 When mucus sits in your airways, it causes inflammation and possibly further damage to your lungs.
 Mucus also holds bacteria in the airways, leading to more inflammation and recurrent exacerbations.
 Because of this, it is critical to improve airway clearance to get the mucus out of the airways.
 There are several airway clearance techniques that can be done to help treat individuals with NTM infection.
 Airway clearance therapy helps to expel mucus from the lungs using techniques such as nebulized hypertonic saline, manual chest physical therapy, oscillating devices, high frequency chest wall oscillation (HFCWO) therapy vests, huff coughing to help bring up mucus and increased aerobic exercise.

-Mobile HFCWO therapy vests like the AffloVest® can help with improvement in coughing up mucus, selected measures of lung function, and health-related quality of life.
+Mobile HFCWO therapy vests like the AffloVest can help with improvement in coughing up mucus, selected measures of lung function, and health-related quality of life.
 Mobile HFCWO therapy vests are typically worn for 20 to 30 minutes per day and provide percussion and vibration directly to the torso, targeting the upper and lower lobes of the lungs, to help loosen and thin the mucus off of airway walls and move them into the larger airways to be coughed up.
 The AffloVest can be worn in conjunction with other therapies such as nebulizing or performing postural drainage to increase mucus movement.
+Combining therapies should always be discussed with your care team.